 There is no yearly deadline for the introduction of bills.
 However, each year the Legislature establishes deadlines for committee action on bills by concurrent resolution.
 The deadlines do not apply to the House committees on Capital Investment, Ways and Means, Taxes, or Rules and Legislative Administration, nor to the Senate committees on Capital Investment, Finance, Taxes, or Rules and Administration.

 Committee deadlines are announced during the first half of a session in order to winnow the list of topics to be dealt with that year.

 The Minnesota Constitution sets a deadline for the end of each year's session: the first Monday after the third Saturday in May.

 You can find schedule information on the Legislative website on the Schedules, Calendars, and Legislative Business page.
 You can hear a recorded version of the House schedule by calling 651-296-9283.
 Paper copies of daily and weekly schedules are available at House Public Information Services in Room 175 State Office Building.
-Senate Information is located in temporary offices during Capitol renovation.
-Please call 651-296-0504 to find out where to pick up paper copies of schedules.
+Paper copies of daily and weekly schedules are available through Senate Information, which is located in Room 231 of the Capitol and G204 of the Minnesota Senate Building.
+Senate Information can be reached at (651) 296-0504.

 Minnesota State Legislature